findkit/findkit/packages/docs/docs/ui/api/events.md

 [`setCustomRouterData`](/ui/api/#setCustomRouterData) method when the Findkit router reads the URL.
 If there is no custom data in the URL [`defaultCustomRouterData`](/ui/api/#defaultCustomRouterData) is emitted.
-The URL is read on page load and `history` [`pushState`](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState) and [`replaceState`](https://developer.mozilla.org/en-US/docs/Web/API/History/replaceState)
+The URL is read on page load and on History [`pushState`](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState) and [`replaceState`](https://developer.mozilla.org/en-US/docs/Web/API/History/replaceState)